liltrek-tech/skyhook-location-native/README.md

 * Improved geofencing in UMTS and LTE networks
 * Introduced `WPS_load()` and `WPS_unload()` calls
 * Fixed a buffer overflow issue on Linux happening on very large Wi-Fi scans
-* Switched to Secure Transport API on OS X and removed the pre-built OpenSSL libraries from the SDK bundle
+* Switched to Secure Transport API on macOS and removed the pre-built OpenSSL libraries from the SDK bundle

 ### Version 4.9.2